Class BinaryTree<K, V, R, MK, MV, MR>

 • Time Complexity: O(n) Space Complexity: O(n)

-The filter function creates a new tree with entries that pass a given predicate function.
+The filter function iterates over key-value pairs in a tree data structure and creates a new tree with elements that satisfy a given predicate.

 Parameters